linux4sam/egt/docs/src/environ.md

   <dt>EGT_SHOW_SCREEN_BANDWIDTH</dt>
   <dd>
-    When non-zero, logs the bandwidth to render the final screen frames.
+    When non-empty, logs the bandwidth to render the final screen frames.
 In other words, the number of bytes transmitted through damage rectangles to the framebuffer being displayed.
 This can be used to gauge the amount of data changing to render a screen.